rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 1. The *variable type* property is the `SequenceType` associated with the parameter, if specified.

+1. The *default expression* property is for *optional parameters*.
+This is the value of the parameter if no expression is provided for the parameter at the point at which the function is called.

 #### 5.6 Functions

 | Symbol                     | Interface                     |